 To find out more about these opportunities, including role descriptions, requirements, and event dates and locations, please scroll down below.

-If you would like to volunteer, please submit the following information, and someone will follow up with you shortly.
+If you would like to volunteer, please complete and submit the form below, and someone will follow up with you shortly.

 Minor Officials: These are the support team members for our officials, and our meets cannot be run without these enthusiastic and hard-working crews.
 Roles include assisting in the measuring of jumps and throws, helping at water stations, and the positioning (and repositioning!) of equipment during events, such as hurdles, pole vault bars, and wind gauges for the safety and accuracy of our athlete-performers.
 No experience necessary as training can be done on site on the day of the event.